On weight truncations in the motivic setting

-In this section we review the (triangulated category) of motivic sheaves with rational coefficients.
-We summarize the limited properties we will use in this setting below: \begin{para} Associated to any separated scheme $X$ of finite type over any field $k$ one can associate a category $DM(X)$ such that following properties hold: \begin{enumerate} \item $DM(X)$ is a $\Q$-linear rigid tensor triangulated category which is idempotent complete, and for any morphism $f$ from $Y\rightarrow X$ we are given adjoint morphisms:
+In this section we review the triangulated category of motivic sheaves with rational coefficients (see \ref{prop:264}).
+We summarize the limited properties we will use in this setting below: \begin{para} Associated to any separated scheme $X$ of finite type over any field $k$ one can associate a category $DM(X)$, stable homotopy category of motivic sheaves over $X$, such that following properties hold: \begin{enumerate} \item $DM(X)$ is a $\Q$-linear rigid tensor triangulated category which is idempotent complete, and for any morphism $f$ from $Y$ to $X$ we are given adjoint morphisms:

 with $f^*$ monoidal, and isomorphism of functors

 whenever both sides make sense.
 We let $1_X$ denote the unit for the monoidal structure in $DM(X)$.
 In each $DM(X)$ there is an invertible (for the monoidal structure) object $1_X(1)$ (Tate motive) which is preserved under the four functors.
 We let $M(r):=M\otimes 1_X(1)^{\otimes r}$ for any $M$ in $DM(X)$ and any $r\in \Z$. \item We have a natural transformation: